AltropInc/alt/doc/script/Constructor.md

     }
 }
 ```
 Only one default constructor is allowed in a class.
-If both the default constructor without any parameter and the default constructor with all the parameters having default values are provided, calling the default constructor without providing any input parameter will cause an error of ambiguity:
+If both the default constructor without any parameter and the default constructor with all the parameters having default values are provided, it will cause an error of duplicated default constructor:
 ```altscript
 class Box
 {